yashodgayashan/open-choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 With the introduction of ComponentTypeDefinitions, Addons, and Workloads ([Proposal #537](0537-introduce-component-type-definitions.md)), OpenChoreo needs a robust deployment and promotion workflow that:

-1. **Supports both UI/CLI and GitOps**: Users should be able to deploy and promote components through either the OpenChoreo UI/CLI or through GitOps workflows (ArgoCD, Flux) using the same underlying mechanism.
+1. **Supports both UI/CLI and GitOps**: Users should be able to deploy and promote components through either the OpenChoreo UI/CLI or through GitOps workflows (ArgoCD, Flux, etc.) using the same underlying mechanism.

 2. **Maintains environment isolation**: Promotable content (ComponentTypeDefinitions, Addons, Components, Workloads) should be separated from environment-specific configuration (EnvSettings).